 Our Approach: As a machine learning company, we at SmartBots have our own custom proprietary models for this task.
 But in practical situations, when multiple intents have close relationship in terms of words or structure, a model cannot give the proper justified answer with high accuracy.

-Consider a doctor appointment bot.
+Consider a Doctor Appointment HealthCare Chatbots.
 We would have intents for booking an appointment and canceling an appointment.
 The queries would look like the below examples:

 - Hey, Hi Sara!
 Can you book an appointment?